mantidproject/documents/Design/Pre-commit/Pre-commit implementation detail.md

 #### CentOS/RHEL Installation

-To install snap for CentOS and RHEL to support the use of pre-commit, without using pip.
-Navigate to your repo and run:
+To install using snap for CentOS and RHEL to support the use of pre-commit, without using pip.
+Navigate to your repo and use the Ubuntu 18.04 commands, otherwise use pip:
 ```shell
 pip install pre-commit
 pre-commit install